Chris-Kramer/cv101_final_project/.ipynb_checkpoints/readme-checkpoint.md

 # Final Project - Skin Tools: Nearest Neighbours
 **Christoffer Kramer**
 **20-05-2021**
-**Linke to pixplot visualization:** http://kramer-final-project.000webhostapp.com/
+**Link to pixplot visualization:** http://kramer-final-project.000webhostapp.com/

 ## Description
 This repository uses image embeddings as a tool for investigating cosmetic virtual items, also known as skins, in the video game Counter-Strike Global Offensive (CSGO).
 I’ve used image em-beddings to create the following tools: